 Like other constellations associated with figures from Greek mythology, Cetus was first listed by the astronomer Ptolemy of Alexandria in the 2nd century CE and is one of the 48 Greek constellations.
 It belongs to the Perseus family of constellations, along with Perseus, Andromeda, Cepheus, Cassiopeia, and Pegasus.

 Cetus contains a number of notable stars and deep sky objects.
 It is home to Mira (Omicron Ceti), one of the best-known variable stars in the sky, Tau Ceti, the nearest Sun-like star (single G-type star) to Earth, which hosts five candidate planets, and UV Ceti, a prototype for a class of flare stars.
+The constellation is also home to the earliest and most distant star discovered as of March 2022.
+Earendel (WHL0137-LS) has a comoving distance of 28 billion light years.

 Bright deep sky objects in the constellation include the barred spiral galaxy Messier 77 (Cetus A), the spiral NGC 247 near Diphda, the spirals NGC 1042 and NGC 1035, the edge-on spiral galaxy NGC 1055, the irregular dwarf galaxy IC 1613, and the bright (mag.
 8) planetary nebula NGC 246, also known as the Cetus Ring, Skull Nebula or Pac-Man Nebula.